aosabook/500lines/image-filters/image-filters.markdown

 - We use the `MockitoJUnit` runner.
 - We mock `PApplet`, `IFAImage` (created for expressly this purpose), and `ImageColorHelper`.
 - Test methods are annotated with `@Test` [^habits].
-If you want to ignore a test (e.g. whilst debugging) you can add the annotation `@Ignore`.
+If you want to ignore a test (e.g., whilst debugging) you can add the annotation `@Ignore`.
 - In `setup()`, we create the pixel array and have the mock image always return it.
-- Helper methods make it easier to set expectations for reoccurring tasks (e.g. `setHsbValuesForPixel()`, `setRgbValuesForPixel()`.)
+- Helper methods make it easier to set expectations for reoccurring tasks (e.g., `setHsbValuesForPixel()`, `setRgbValuesForPixel()`).

-[^habits]: Method names in tests need not start with `test` as of JUnit 4 but habits are hard to break.
+[^habits]: Method names in tests need not start with `test` as of JUnit 4, but habits are hard to break.

 ### Image State and Associated Tests
-`ImageState` holds the current "state" of the image - the image itself, and the settings and filters that will be applied.
+`ImageState` holds the current "state" of the image — the image itself, and the settings and filters that will be applied.
 We'll omit the full implementation of ImageState here, but we'll show how it can be tested.
-You can the source repository for this project to see the implementation details of `ImageState`.
+You can visit the source repository for this project to see the implementation details of `ImageState`.

 ```java